A simple 4 layer contact network based on survey data

 n_locations = 2

-"""Keep agents of the same household together when assigning the agents to cities."""
+"""Keep actors of the same household together when assigning the actors to cities."""

-The fourth contact layer models a school consisting of multiple classrooms including agents of the same age.
+The fourth contact layer models a school consisting of multiple classrooms including actors of the same age.
 Using nest()

 we ensure that children from the same city visit the same school.